Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Introduction

-The situation is more problematic for {ultra-faint} dSphs ({UFD}s).
+The situation is more problematic for ultra-faint dSphs (UFDs).
 The {UFD}s {were} discovered after SDSS\,II and contains smaller number of the stars inside the system.
-Although recent kinematical analyses\,\citep{Bonnivard:2015xpq,Ackermann:2015zua,Geringer-Sameth:2014yza} indicate that the signal flux coming from the {UFD}s can be much stronger than that from the classical dSphs, the uncertainties of these signal fluxes are much larger due to the lack of the knowledge of the kinematics inside the system. {In particular}, a recent study\,\citep{Bonnivard:2015vua} reveals that the foreground contamination can significantly affect the estimation of the signal flux by two orders of magnitude at most.
-Therefore, precise analysis of the foreground effect for the {UFD}s is required and will play an essential role {in} the future deeper spectroscopic survey{s}.
+Although recent kinematical analyses\,\citep{Bonnivard:2015xpq,Ackermann:2015zua,Geringer-Sameth:2014yza} indicate that the signal flux coming from the UFDs can be much stronger than that from the classical dSphs, the uncertainties of these signal fluxes are much larger due to the lack of the knowledge of the kinematics inside the system.
+In particular, a recent study\,\citep{Bonnivard:2015vua} reveals that the foreground contamination can significantly affect the estimation of the signal flux by two orders of magnitude at most.
+Therefore, precise analysis of the foreground effect for the UFDs is required and will play an essential role in the future deeper spectroscopic surveys.

-In this paper, we test the foreground effect for the {UFD}s by generating realistic stellar mock data and applying the likelihood analysis developed in \KI.
+In this paper, we test the foreground effect for the UFDs by generating realistic stellar mock data and applying the likelihood analysis developed in \KI.
 We also compare the results with those obtained by the other conventional analyses.
 The organization of this paper is as follows.
 In Sec.\,\ref{sec:flux}, we review the formula of the gamma-ray signal flux {and defines the so-called $J$-factor}.
 In Sec.\,\ref{sec:analysis}, we provide the procedure of our analysis.
 The results of the fits are given in Sec.\,\ref{sec:results}.
 Finally, we summarize our discussion in Sec\,\ref{sec:summary}.